edgenard/study_two/README.md

 ### Phase 1: User Authentication and dashboard (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase both students and tutors will be able to sign up, sign in and sign out.
+By the end of this phase students will be able to sign up, sign in, sign out and destroy their accounts.
 I will also add the ability for users to destroy their accounts.
 I will also be setting the associations between students, tutors and study groups.
 Once a user has created an account they will be redirected to their dashboard which is were the Backbone app will be initialized.
 I will then push the app to Heroku to get a live version to make sure all of the user authentication is working.

 [Details][phase-one]